JosephSilber/bouncer/readme.md

 $abilities = $user->getAbilities();
 ```

+This will return a collection of the user's abilities, including any abilities granted to the user through their roles.

 ### Authorizing users

 Authorizing users is handled directly at [Laravel's `Gate`](http://laravel.com/docs/5.1/authorization#checking-abilities), or on the user model (`$user->can($ability)`).